SenpaiYoshiko/apiscp-docs/docs/site/mysql/resetting-mysql-password/index.md

----
+<3 ---
-title: "Resetting MySQL password"
+titwe: "Wesetting MySQW passwowd"
 date: "2015-01-29"
 ---

-## Overview
+## Ovewview

-At any time if you lose your MySQL password, it must be reset within the [control panel](https://kb.apnscp.com/control-panel/logging-into-the-control-panel/).
-This can be done via **Databases** > **MySQL Manager** > **List Users and Databases**.
-Under Edit Users, select the username that you logged into the control panel with, usually the first user listed.
-Enter a new password, confirm the password, and click **Save**.
+At any time if uu wose uuw MySQW passwowd, it must be weset within da [contwow panew](https://kb.apnscp.com/contwow-panew/wogging-into-the-contwow-panew/).
+This can be done via **Databases** > **MySQW Managew** > **Wist Usews and Databases**.
+Undew Edit Usews, sewect da usewname that uu wogged into da contwow panew with, usuawwy da fiwst usew wisted.
+Entew a new passwowd, confiwm da passwowd, and cwick **Save**.
+, fwendo